hackolade/docs/Studio/YugabyteDB.md

 &nbsp;

-**Important:** when reverse-engineering a YugabyteDB instance, non-privileged users can see the metadata of only their own objects, so to access others you need to be be granted the role USAGE. &nbsp; It more granularity is necessary, here are the full details:
+**Important:** when reverse-engineering a YugabyteDB instance, non-privileged users can see the metadata of only their own objects depending on how Role based access control is setup on the instance, so to access others you need to be be granted the role USAGE. &nbsp; It more granularity is necessary, here are the full details:

 &#49;) SELECT privileges on all tables in \`pg\_catalog\` schema (is default and included in PUBLIC role).